PsychVault

 These moments are therapeutically rich.
 They contain negotiation, compromise, autonomy, rigidity, fairness, frustration, repair, leadership, rejection, and belonging.
 But they need active facilitation.
 Without a clinician who understands both the game mechanics and the group dynamics, the game can amplify dysregulation as easily as it supports connection.

-Practical recommendations for groups:
+Practical recommendations for therapeutic gaming groups:

 • keep groups small, usually around 3–5 participants;